nemerjit/nmep-hw2/WORKSHEET.md

 ## 4.1 How many parameters does AlexNet have?
 How does it compare to LeNet?
 With the same batch size, how much memory do LeNet and AlexNet take up while training?
 > (hint: use `gpuststat`)

-AlexNet has 57.04481 million parameters.
+AlexNet has 57.04481 million parameters, and the LeNet has around 99.28k paramters.
+With a batch size of 256, the alexnet will take up around 3099 MB of memory, while the LeNet will take up around 338 MB of memory.
+The LeNet is much more memory-efficient.

 ## 4.2 Train AlexNet on CIFAR10.
 What accuracy do you get?